-In practice, energy and security matters have been accorded the greatest importance and other issues have been downgraded in EU-Central Asia relations (Melvin & Boonstra 2008).
-The main tool for support to Central Asian energy projects and collaboration with international lending institutions is the INOGATE programme21.
+In practice, energy and security matters have been accorded the greatest importance and other issues have been downgraded in EU-Central Asia relations (ibid).
+The main tool for support to Central Asian energy projects and collaboration with international lending institutions is the INOGATE programme18.
 When INOGATE was created in 1995, the acronym stood for "Interstate Oil and Gas Transport to Europe", but the programme's scope has since been enlarged, following the 2004 Energy Ministerial Conference in Baku, Azerbaijan, and the launch of the Baku Initiative, an energy and transport policy dialogue facilitating "the progressive integration of the energy markets of the region into the EU market as well as the transportation of the extensive Caspian oil and gas resources towards Europe" (CEC 2006b).
 Today regional dialogue is intensifying in this framework (CEC 2008h).

 INOGATE's scope was formally enlarged by the signing of the Astana Energy Ministerial Declaration in 2006.
 Today INOGATE covers the areas of oil and gas, electricity, renewable energy and energy efficiency, as well as the energy security strategies of the EU and partner countries.
 It has the objectives of converging energy markets, enhancing energy security, supporting sustainable energy development and attracting investment towards energy projects of common and regional interest.
-Activities include information, communication and networking between the EU and partner countries, and technical support to the partner countries.22
+Activities include information, communication and networking between the EU and partner countries, and technical support to the partner countries.19 It needs to be pointd out that Southern Caucasia is included in the ENP.